The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: The -Deformed Einstein Equations Using Verlinde Approach

 Next, from the Stokes' theorem, the Killing equation, and the relation $\nabla_\nu \nabla^\nu \xi^{\mu} = -\mathcal{R}_{\nu}^{\mu} \xi^{\nu}$, we obtain the desired $\mu$-dependent total mass in the form

-On the other hand, there is an alternative expression for the Komar mass in terms of energy-momentum tensor:

-In this framework, the $\mu$-deformed mass refers to the thermodynamic energy of a $\mu$-Bose gas distributed across the holographic volume.
-The Komar mass, by contrast, is an $\mu$-deformed emergent gravitational quantity that inherits deformation effects from the underlying thermodynamic system via the AdS/CFT correspondence.
-Then from eqs.~(\ref{KomM-2}), (\ref{KomM-1}), we infer
+On the other hand, there is an alternative expression for the Komar mass in terms of energy-momentum tensor: In this framework, the $\mu$-deformed mass refers to the thermodynamic energy of a $\mu$-Bose gas distributed across the holographic volume.\,\,The Komar mass, by contrast, is an $\mu$-deformed emergent gravitational quantity that inherits deformation effects from the underlying thermodynamic system via the AdS/CFT correspondence.\,\,Then from Eqs.~(\ref{KomM-2}), (\ref{KomM-1}), we infer From this we obtain the $\mu$-deformed Einstein equations describing $\mu$-induced gravity acting on deformed matter fields